 Tips to Manage Stress: A Checklist

-The following are some useful tips in helping you to fight stress.
+The following are some useful strategies and tips to manage stress.
 You may find some of these tips easier to adopt, and others a little less so.
 Nevertheless, keep these in mind, and you may find that over time, with practice and commitment to your mental health, these tips may just become second nature.

 Be sure to download a wallet-size copy of our How to Manage Stress tips for easy daily reminders.